Energy-Momentum Conservation as a Constraint to Restrict the Space of Viable Field Lagrangians: Vector Field versus Spin-Two Field: Introduction

-This paper is organized as follows.
-In Section \ref{s_2}, we review the well-known case of the electromagnetic energy-momentum tensor in order to motivate the use of the symmetrized Belinfante energy-momentum tensor.
-In Section \ref{s_3}, we derive this tensor and summarize several useful properties.
-In Section \ref{s_5}, we investigate whether global energy-momentum conservation determines the form of the Lagrangian density for the symmetric field under consideration.
-In Appendix \ref{Fey}, we derive \re{1.1}.
-In Appendix \ref{s_4}, we study the vector field $A_\mu$ and show that our restriction does not provide any information.
-In Appendix \ref{B_C}, we derive the Fierz-Pauli Lagrangian density.
-In Appendix \ref{A_U}, we prove the uniqueness of the solution for \re{1.1}.
+The paper is organized as follows.
+In Section \ref{s_2}, we review the electromagnetic energy-momentum tensor in order to motivate the use of the Belinfante-Rosenfeld tensor.
+In Section \ref{s_3}, we derive the general Belinfante-Rosenfeld construction for a Poincar\'{e}-invariant field theory.
+In Section \ref{s_4}, we apply the method to the vector field and show that total energy-momentum conservation does not determine the vector-field Lagrangian.
+In Section \ref{s_5}, we turn to a symmetric rank-two field and show that the same conservation principle yields Feynman's consistency condition and uniquely selects the Einstein Lagrangian density.
+Appendix \ref{Fey} recalls Feynman's derivation of the consistency condition.
+In Appendix \ref{A_U}, we prove the uniqueness of the solution of Feynman's consistency condition.
+In Appendix \ref{A_E}, we compute the Belinfante-Rosenfeld tensor for the Einstein Lagrangian and show that it coincides with Papapetrou's gravitational energy-momentum pseudotensor.

+We emphasize that our derivation does not fall into the ``from gravitons to gravity" category \cite{Padmanabhan}, given that it does not start from the Fierz-Pauli Lagrangian to couple the field to its own energy-momentum tensor in successive iterations to converge to the gravitational action.
+Instead, the requirement of total energy-momentum conservation of the system is realized in a single step, imposing this condition and turning it into a functional equation for the field Lagrangian that drastically constrains its form.
+Consequently, we are not dealing with a bootstrapping process in which we introduce a flat-space Lagrangian into a box to open it later and find that it has transmuted into the general relativity one: in our case, there is no such thing as an initial Lagrangian, and consequently, it cannot be iteratively modified; what we have instead is a single condition on an initially arbitrary Lagrangian.

-\section{The electromagnetic energy-momentum tensor.}
+\section{The electromagnetic energy-momentum tensor}

 \lab{s_2} \ezero